ibm-cloud-docs/openpages/iam-synchronization.md

 **Outcome in {{site.data.keyword.openpages_short}}**

+The corresponding {{site.data.keyword.openpages_short}} group that has a name with the prefix "Cloud IAM -" is moved from the "Workflow, Reporting and Others" group to be a subgroup of the "Standalone Users and Group" group.

 Users associated with the deleted group that are members of other groups are no longer associated with the deleted group.

 If a user associated with the deleted group is not associated with other groups and the user has roles set in {{site.data.keyword.Bluemix_notm}}, they are removed from the group.